Admissions

 Teacher Recommendation

 We require one (1) online recommendation form to be included with your application.
 This recommendation should come from a history, social science, English/language arts, science, math, engineering, or computer science teacher.
-You may submit a second, optional, recommendation form from a counselor, principal, or mentor (which can include another teacher).
+You may submit an optional second recommendation form from a counselor, principal, or mentor (which can be another teacher).
 Be sure to ask your recommenders if they are willing to submit this form for you and then add the teacher(s) to your application early, as this step will email them the online form.

 No application fee is required.